runtimeverification/k/README.md

 These can all be installed from your package manager.

-# Install
+# Build and Install Guide

-Checkout the directory of this README in your desired location and call `mvn package` from the main directory to build the distribution.
+Checkout the project source at your desired location and call `mvn package` from the main directory to build the distribution.
 For convenient usage, you can update your $PATH with <checkout-dir>k-distribution/target/release/k/bin (strongly recommended, but optional).